Excl. HK, JP, KR, PR, US

-The TPMS system serves to indicate incorrect tire pressure, but is not to be used as a replacement for normal tire maintenance.
+The TPMS system serves to indicate incorrect tyre pressure, but is not to be used as a replacement for normal tyre maintenance.

-When the car travels at 30 km/h (18.6 mph) or faster, the sensors supply data to a receiver inside the car.
+When the car travels at 30 km/h or faster, the sensors supply data to a receiver inside the car.

 This page does not apply to the Plug-in Hybrid.

-TPMS can also be installed on factory-mounted steel rims from and incl.
+TPMS can also be installed on steel rims installed in the factory from and incl.
 Ch 100906-.

 - Ordered according to separate procedures and downloaded using VIDA.